coder-hxl/x-crawl/publish/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
 It is used to batch crawl data, network requests and download file resources.
 Support crawling data asynchronously or synchronously.
-Because it runs on nodejs, it will be crawler-friendly for JS/TS developers.
+Since it runs on nodejs, it is friendly to JS/TS developers.

-If it helps you, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star support.
+If you feel good, you can support [x-crawl repository](https://github.com/coder-hxl/x-crawl) with a Star.

 ## Features